gul-cpp/gul14/README.md

 The ``deb-vers-ext`` switch forces the package names and versions to be based on the latest 'git external tag'.
 This is a tag in the git repository that does not start with 'v'.
 It is expected to give the version number to use in the form ``DESCRIPTION_major_minor_patch``, where major, minor, and patch are positive integers.

 The ``deb-vers-pack`` switch appends the version number to the library and package names.
+With this multiple different versions of GUL can be installed in parallel.

 The ``deb-vers-tag`` option specifies how git tag start that are considered as version number tags.
 Tags selected here shall have a number after their start, in the form ``[0-9]+[._][0-9]+([._][0-9])?``.
 The actual version is deduced from this and the changelog walks the git repository to find previous versions that fit this pattern.
 Note that only the startstring is used to identify these tags, that they conform to the given regex is to be ensured by the user.